 Nathaniel Hawthorne was inspired by this very house to write the book of the same name.
 They offer mini theatrical performances in October and host some Christmas-themed events in December.
 (115 Derby St)

-It’s indeed a coffeehouse culture.
-Buy surrealist paintings from the Gulu, pick up a hula-hoop or child-sized Michael Myers hockey mask from Front St, or check out featured art hangings at Front St Coffeehouse and Opus.
-Artist’s Row (Klop Alley, down the street from Old Town Hall) is host to some local glassblowers, fish-art-printers, jewellery-makers and musicians.
+It’s indeed a coffeehouse culture here.
+Buy surrealist paintings from the Gulu, pick up a hula-hoop or child-sized Michael Myers hockey mask from Front St, or check out featured art hangings at both Front St and Opus.
+Essex St and Artist’s Row (Klop Alley, down the street from Old Town Hall) is host to some local glassblowers, fish-art-printers, jewellery-makers and musicians.

-Yes, there is actually an entire shop that only sells pet costumes.
-And they are not a pop-up shop.
-They are in business all year round.
-Penelope’s Pet Boutique (99 Washington St) sells a unique array of expensive but brilliant dog costumes, toys, accessories and treats, and, much like any other pet store, they have the quintessential tiny corner devoted to cats.
+Penelope’s Pet Boutique (in Coon’s Gifts, 226 Essex St) sells a unique array of expensive but brilliant dog costumes, toys, accessories and treats, and, much like any other pet store, they have the quintessential tiny corner devoted to cats.

 Arguably one of the best things about Salem, because they really don’t need any kind of dressing up or emphasis.
-They’re spooky, calming and respect-commanding all on their own, all at the same time.
+They’re spooky, calming and respect-commanding all at once.

 Check out Howard Street Cemetery for a decent vantage point for the Hallowe’en night fireworks.

-They host a lot of traveling exhibits (such as their 2014 showings of surrealist art by Man Ray and Lee Miller) as well as children’s weekend art activities, chamber music nights, art discussion evenings, themed festivals, and, as of 2013, a themed “party”evening every third Thursday of every month.
-Set aside a few hours in your itinerary for this one.
-(161 Essex St).The drip coffee in the lofty atrium is a damn fine thing.
+They host a lot of traveling exhibits (such as their 2014 showings of surrealist art by Man Ray and Lee Miller) as well as children’s weekend art activities, chamber music nights, art discussion evenings, and themed festivals (161 Essex St).The drip coffee in the lofty atrium is a damn fine thing.
 Enjoy with free WiFi!